 gets - get a string from a stdin stream

-The gets() function reads bytes from the standard input stream, stdin, into the array pointed to by s, until a newline is read or an end-of-file condition is encountered.
-Any newline is discarded and a null byte is placed immediately after the last byte read into the array.
+The gets() function shall read bytes from the standard input stream, stdin, into the array pointed to by s, until a <newline> is read or an end-of-file condition is encountered.
+Any <newline> shall be discarded and a null byte shall be placed immediately after the last byte read into the array.

-The gets() function may mark the st_atime field of the file associated with stream for update.
-The st_atime field will be marked for update by the first successful execution of fgetc(), fgets(), fread(), getc(), getchar(), gets(), fscanf() or scanf() using stream that returns data not supplied by a prior call to ungetc().
+[CX] The gets() function may mark the last data access timestamp of the file associated with stream for update.
+The last data access timestamp shall be marked for update by the first successful execution of fgetc(), fgets(), fread(), fscanf(), getc(), getchar(), getdelim(), getline(), gets(), or scanf() using stream that returns data not supplied by a prior call to ungetc().

-Upon successful completion, gets() returns s.
-If the stream is at end-of-file, the end-of-file indicator for the stream is set and gets() returns a null pointer.
-If a read error occurs, the error indicator for the stream is set, gets() returns a null pointer and sets errno to indicate the error.
+Upon successful completion, gets() shall return s.
+If the end-of-file indicator for the stream is set, or if the stream is at end-of-file, the end-of-file indicator for the stream shall be set and gets() shall return a null pointer.
+If a read error occurs, the error indicator for the stream shall be set, gets() shall return a null pointer, [CX] and set errno to indicate the error.

-Reading a line that overflows the array pointed to by s causes undefined results.
+Reading a line that overflows the array pointed to by s results in undefined behavior.
 The use of fgets() is recommended.